The latest PR news from the Holmes Report.

 The Holmes Report's editorial series published in collaboration with partners.

-One of Italy's largest PR firms now has increasingly international ambitions.
-SEC, founded in 1989 by Fiorenzo Tagliabue, has acquired consultancies in Belgium (Cambre), Spain and Germany in recent years, as part of a strategy to diversify and grow beyond Italy's difficult economic conditions.
-That kind of thinking marks out Tagliabue as something of a unique character in Italy's communications market, but he is supported by a deep leadership team that includes co-founder Paola Ambrosino and new CEO Cesare Valli, who joined last year after a lengthy tenure with H+K Strategies.
+One of Italy's largest PR firms now has increasingly credible international ambitions.
+SEC, founded in 1989 by Fiorenzo Tagliabue, has acquired consultancies in Belgium (Cambre), Spain and Germany in recent years, adding UK firm Newington in 2016 and buying Poland's Martis Consulting.
+In addition, SEC listed on the UK AIM market last year, as part of a strategy to diversify and grow beyond Italy's difficult economic conditions.
+That kind of thinking marks out Tagliabue as something of a unique character in Italy's communications market, but he is supported by a deep leadership team that includes co-founder Paola Ambrosino and new CEO Cesare Valli, who joined in 2015 after a lengthy tenure with H+K Strategies.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings Sitemap